proux01/ceps/text/106-notation-levels.md

 An unsatisfiable contraint (i.e., making the graph cyclic) is an error.

-For equality constraints, levels needs to be compatible (i.e. we cannot require equality between left assoc and right assoc levels).
+For equality constraints, levels needs to be compatible (i.e. have the exact same associativity).

 For backward compat, we have implicit constraints between numbered levels (to be removed later when cleaning up numbered levels).